AfterShip/challenge/README.md

 ## Deliverable
-The solution should deploy either in AWS or GCE.
+The solution should deploy either in AWS or GCP.

-Free AWS / GCE credit and login info should be given to you by email.
+Free AWS / GCP credit and login info should be given to you by email.

 Make sure that there is a README on how to install and run the application when you submit the result by email.